-My palms used to sweat at the thought of picking up the phone and calling someone I didn’t know.
+I would look at the profile, the list of homes they viewed, and invent multiple excuses to talk myself out of calling them.
 What if they hang up on me?
 What if I am bothering them?
-And then there’s the big one: I don’t know what to say.
+And then there was the big one: I don’t know what to say!

 2. Hire Slow, Fire Fast

-When I am looking for an ISA or any hire, talent is exactly what I am looking for.
+When I am looking for an ISA—or any hire—talent is exactly what I am looking for.
 I don’t care about their work history.
 I care about their goals, their drive, and their reason why.
 I can spot talent and train skill.

 4. Set Realistic Expectations for Your ISA